brunohensel/brunohensel.dev/content/posts/partially-applied-function-example.md

 I was working on one of my never-finished side projects to try out new technologies and one of the tasks I had to implement was to display images.
 The Android App consumes [TMDB](https://developer.themoviedb.org/) API.
 According to the documentation, you'll need three pieces of data to generate a fully working image URL: `base_url`, a `file_size` and a `file_path` (backdrop, logo, or poster).

-The first two we can retrieve from the `/configuration` endpoint.
+We can retrieve the first two from the `/configuration` endpoint.
 However, we need to decide which _file_size_ is more suitable for our component based on its size.
 At the end, we need to have a URL that looks like this one: _image.tmdb.org/t/p/original/wwemzKWzjKYJFfCeiB57q3r4Bcm.svg_.
 [Source](https://developer.themoviedb.org/docs/image-basics)

 Currently, I have yet to implement any persistent solution (SQL, Room, or SharedPreferences), and left the URL construction to be made on the UI layer is error-prone, and we would be leaking information about what is needed to build a working image URL.